AIM HIGH Program

 • Is a full-time undergraduate student enrolled in a baccalaureate degree program.

-• For the initial year of eligibility, the FAFSA or RISE household income is no greater than six times the federal poverty guidelines as outlined in the chart below.
+• For 2024-2025, the initial year of eligibility, you must file the FAFSA or RISE alternative application and your household income can be no greater than eight times the federal poverty guidelines as outlined in the chart below.

 • For 2023-2024, preference will be given to students that have filed a 2023-2024 FAFSA or RISE alternative application by January 6, 2023.

-Persons in Family/Household Maximum 2020 Income Maximum 2021 Income
+Persons in Family/Household Maximum 2021 Income Maximum 2022 Income

 AIM HIGH Grant renewal awards are contingent on funding availability.
 Each school must provide new financial aid funding to match a portion of the AIM HIGH Grant funding provided by the State of Illinois.
 The University of Illinois Urbana-Champaign will match the state funding with the Illinois Tuition Grant and Illinois Commitment programs.